AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 ---

-*This report demonstrates comprehensive understanding of advanced programming concepts, proper documentation practices, and critical analysis of software development processes.*
+*This report demonstrates comprehensive understanding of advanced programming concepts, proper documentation practices, critical analysis of software development processes, and successful implementation of a custom testing framework.*